Share this article:

 Once all 32 seeded players are entered on the draw-sheet, the 96 unseeded players are then randomly selected.

-Notably for 2022, the Tournament will be played for the first time without the middle-Sunday rest day.
+The Tournament is now played without the middle-Sunday rest day.

 How do I maximise my chances of seeing my favourite player?